In partnership with Seaborn, Broughton & Walford Foundation ABF has established an emergency rescue fund to meet the demands of the Covid-19 epidemic.

 - Do not go into offices if it can be avoided.
 Staffing has had to be reduced to accomodate social distancing measures.

-- If you cannot get on today, they will allow you to register an "intent to claim" that can be backdated to today.
+- If you cannot get through today, they will allow you to register an "intent to claim" that can be backdated to today.

-- If you do not already have a CRN (customer reference number), you now DO NOT need to go to an office.
-They will make this available online and over the phone.
+- If you do not already have a CRN (customer reference number), you can now apply for one online or over the phone.

-- Call centre hours increase to 8am to 8pm local
+- Call centre hours are from 8am to 8pm AEST

 The Covid 19 Emergency Assistance is partnered by